LOADING ...

 (God! how ghastly she looks through her rouge, -- the lady known as Lou.)

-Then on a sudden the music changed, so soft that you scarce hear;
+Then on a sudden the music changed, so that you scarce could hear;

-But you felt that your life had looted clean of all that it once held dear;
+But you felt that your life had been looted clean of all that it held dear;

-That someone had stolen the woman you that her love was a devil's lie;
+That someone had stolen the woman you loved; that her was a devil's lie;

-That your guts were gone, and the for you was to crawl away and die.
+your guts were gone, and the best for you was to crawl away and die.

-"I guess I'll make it a spread misere," Dangerous Dan McGrew.
+"I guess I'll make it a misere," said Dangerous Dan McGrew.

-The almost died away . . . then it burst like a pent-up flood;
+The music almost died away . . . then it burst like a flood;

-And it seemed to say, "Repay, repay," and my were blind with blood.
+And it seemed to say, "Repay, repay," and my eyes were blind blood.

-The thought came back of an wrong, and it stung like a frozen lash,
+The thought came of an ancient wrong, and it stung like a frozen lash,

-And the lust to kill, to kill . . . then the music stopped with a crash,
+And the lust awoke to kill, to kill . . . then the music stopped a crash,

-And the stranger turned, and his eyes they burned in a most peculiar
+And the stranger turned, and his eyes they burned in a peculiar way;

-In a buckskin shirt that was glazed with dirt he sat, and I saw him
+In a buckskin shirt was glazed with dirt he sat, and I saw him sway;

-Then his lips went in in a of grin, and he spoke, and his voice was calm,
+his lips went in in a kind of grin, and he spoke, and his voice was calm,

-And "Boys," says he, "you don't know me, and none of you care a
+And "Boys," says he, "you don't me, and none of you care a damn;

-But I want to state, and my are straight, and I'll bet my poke they're true,
+But I want to state, and my words are straight, and I'll bet my poke true,

 That one of you is a of hell . . . and that one is Dan McGrew."

-Then I ducked my head, and the lights went out, and two blazed in the dark,
+I ducked my head, and the lights went out, and two guns blazed in the dark,

-And a woman screamed, and the went up, and two men lay stiff and stark.
+And a screamed, and the lights went up, and two men lay stiff and stark.

-Pitched on his head, and pumped of lead, was Dangerous Dan McGrew,
+Pitched on his head, and full of lead, was Dangerous Dan McGrew,

-While the man from the creeks lay clutched to the breast of the that's known as Lou.
+While the man from the creeks lay clutched to the breast of the lady known as Lou.

-These are the facts of the case, and I guess I ought to know.
+These are the simple facts of the case, and I I ought to know.

-They say that the stranger was crazed with "hooch", and I'm not it's so.
+They say that the was crazed with "hooch", and I'm not denying it's so.

-I'm not so wise as the lawyer guys, but strictly us two --
+I'm not so as the lawyer guys, but strictly between us two --

 The woman that him and -- pinched his poke -- was the lady that's known as Lou.